Made a Mistake While Filing Your ITR?

 Q- What if the revised return has some errors in it?

 If the revised return has any errors, you can file another revised return within the specified time limit to correct them.
+The last date to file revised return is 31st december of the relevant year.

 Q- Do I need to e-verify the revised ITR which I file?

 Yes, the revised ITR also needs to be e-verified within 30 days to complete the tax filing process.
-Also, the original return needs to be e-verified within the time limit.

 Q- How many times returns can be revised?

-You can revise your income tax returns as many times you want.
+You can revise your income tax returns as many times as you want.
 The income tax department does not specify the number of times a return can be revised.
-It is recommended to file revised return (if required) only once, with all the revisions needed to be covered.
+It is recommended to file a revised return (if required) only once, with all the revisions needed to be covered.

-Q- What is the last date to file a revised return ?
+Q- What is the last date to file a revised return?

 Q- How do I correct a defective income tax return?